mulderp/mulderp.github.com/_posts/2014-02-06-Getting-Started-With-D3.md

 Setting up graphs manually with nodes and edges might be interesting for small examples.
 However, if you often need to setup graphs, or the number of nodes and edges increases, a graph can be be setup with an algorithm too.
 This is where [force layouts](http://en.wikipedia.org/wiki/Force-directed_graph_drawing) help.

-With this, you can setup a graph like in:
+With this, you can setup a graph like in [this example](http://codepen.io/mulderp/full/KGFvx):

 <img src="{{page.images[1]}}">